Upcoming planned works

 The detailed design for this major project has been finalised and Transport for NSW (TfNSW) have recently approved funding for the project.
 The works have been tendered and currently being awarded.

-The construction start date is being confirmed but aiming for the coming months.
+Construction start date being confirmed but aiming for the coming months.
 Works are expected to take approximately 3 months, and closures of the road are expected between 9 am and 3 pm.

 As part of our commitment to provide a safe and connected local road network, we will soon start road rehabilitation works along Tweed Coast Road, between Banksia Avenue and the northern end of Cypress Crescent, Cabarita.
 Under our Road Rehabilitation Program, we will be replacing existing pavement as it has reached the end of its service life.